Protohedgehog/open-research-glossary/glossary.md

 * **PubMed Central (PMC) -** A free full-text archive of biomedical and life sciences journal literature at the US National Institutes of Health's Library of Medicine; [Source](http://www.ncbi.nlm.nih.gov/pmc/).

-* **Repository 66 -** A mashup of data from ROAR and OpenDOAR overlayed onto Google maps; [Source](http://maps.repository66.org/).
+* **Repository 66 -** A mash-up of data from ROAR and OpenDOAR overlayed onto Google maps; [Source](http://maps.repository66.org/).

-* **OpenAIRE -** A pan-European infrastructure that supports the EC&#39;s Open Access Mandate in Horizon2020.
+* **OpenAIRE -** A pan-European infrastructure that supports the European Commision's OA Mandate in Horizon2020.
 All publications funded by the EC should be made available in Open Access and OpenAIRE harvests from a range of data sources namely repositories, OA publishers. ([Source)](http://www.openaire.eu)

 * **OPERAS -**

 * **REDALYC -**

 * **Scientific Electronic Library Online (SciELO) -** A programme started in Brazil in 1998 which has now expanded to 15 other countries, developed by FAPESP (Fundação de Amparo à Pesquisa do Estado de São Paulo) and BIREME (Centro Latino-americano e do Caribe em Informação em Ciências da Saúde).
-The objectives are to develop a common methodology for the preparation, storage and dissemination of scientific literature, including standardised evaluation and quality control processes.
+The objectives are to develop a common methodology for the preparation, storage and dissemination of scientific literature, including standardized evaluation and quality control processes.
 This comprises a model for cooperative electronic publication of scientific periodicals on the internet using organised bibliographic databases with full text access; Source, in [Portuguese](http://www.scielo.org/php/level.php?lang=pt&amp;component=56&amp;item=1) and in [English](http://www.scielo.org/php/level.php?lang=en&amp;component=42&amp;item=1).

 * **Securing a Hybrid Environment for Research Preservation and Access - Rights of MEtadata for Open archiving (SHERPA-RoMEO) -** A tool to check what the self-archiving policies for individual journals are; [Source](http://www.sherpa.ac.uk/romeo).